eficode-academy/docker-katas/labs/7-building-an-image.md

 - run the command given
 - save the layer.

-Untill all the commands have been made.
+in a loop untill all the commands have been made.
 Try to create a container from your `COPY app.py /usr/src/app/` command.
 The id of the layer will likely be different than the example above.

-`docker container run -ti 6ed47d3c544a bash`.
+`docker container run -ti -p 5000:5000 6ed47d3c544a bash`.

 You are now in a container run from _that_ layer in the build script.
 You can't make the `EXPOSE` command, but you can look around, and run the last python app: